weavepub/ui-driver-aliyunecs/README.md

 ## Setup

 * Fork this repository into your own account as `ui-driver-DRIVERNAME`
-  * DRIVERNAME should be the name of the driver that you would give to `docker-machine create --driver`, e.g. "mycompany", "digitalocean", "vultr", etc.
+  * DRIVERNAME should be the name of the driver that you would give to `docker-machine create --driver`, e.g. "aliyunecs", etc.
 * Update the "name" in package.json to match
   * You should also update description, URLs, etc, but these aren't strictly required.
 * `npm install`

+## Config
+* If you want to change ui
+* You can refer to `https://github.com/rancher/ui/tree/master/lib/nodes/addon/components/driver-aliyunecs` to change component.js and template.hbs.

 ## Development